 Subjective wellbeing refers to people’s emotional health, ability to live full and creative lives, and capacity to deal with life’s challenges .
 It is a positive concept, meaning that subjective wellbeing can also be defined as flourishing, where people are engaged with life, and have a sense of meaning and purpose .
 Having high levels of subjective wellbeing can positively affect most dimensions of people’s lives: family and friendships, employment, education, physical health, and life expectancy .
 Subjective wellbeing is influenced by a wide range of circumstances, events, and policies.

 Subjective wellbeing includes strengths-based concepts such as resourcefulness and resilience.
-Major disasters such as the Canterbury earthquakes or other potentially traumatic life events can, and often do, have a negative impact on people’s wellbeing [4,5].
-However, over time, those experiencing mild psychological reactions should be able to cope and re-establish good levels of wellbeing if they receive basic support [6-8].
-The recovery process can be drawn out, taking 5 to 10 years or longer .
+Major local events such as the Canterbury earthquakes and the Christchurch mosque attacks of March 2019 can, and often do, have a negative impact on wellbeing [4,5].
+Similarly, the impact of such events may be apparent in community-level data, as are presented here.
+However, over time, those experiencing mild psychological reactions should be able re-establish good levels of wellbeing if they receive basic support [6-8].
+The recovery process can take 5 to 10 years or longer .

 Key trends within subjective wellbeing

-Currently, eight out of ten respondents (81%) to the Canterbury Wellbeing Survey rate their overall quality of life as good or extremely good.
-There is an overall upward trend in this proportion (starting from 73.5% in 2012), which is statistically significant.
-More recently, self-rated quality of life for greater Christchurch appears to have plateaued, with no significant changes evident over the four survey time-points since April 2016.
-In contrast, average levels of emotional wellbeing (as measured by the WHO-5 scale) have continued to improve steadily over the last five years, to an all-time high mean score of 15.4 points in 2018.
-There has also been a statistically significant downward trend in self-reported stress over the last five years, and the current result (67% of respondents reporting experiencing stress sometimes, most of the time or always) is the lowest since the time-series began.
-Finally, in the 2016 New Zealand General Social Survey, nearly 90 percent (87.9%) of Canterbury respondents rated their sense of purpose highly (7 or more out of 10 on the ‘life worthwhile scale’), which is unchanged from the previous result and is similar to New Zealand overall.
+Currently, more than eight out of ten respondents (86.4%) to the Canterbury Wellbeing Survey rate their overall quality of life as good or extremely good.
+The current result is statistically significantly higher than all other time-points in the series and the overall upward trend (starting from 73.5% in 2012) is statistically significant.
+Similarly, average levels of emotional wellbeing (as measured by the WHO-5 scale) have continued to improve steadily over the last five years, to a mean score of 15.3 points in 2019 (compared to 13.8 points in 2013).
+This overall upward trend is also statistically significant.
+There has been a statistically significant downward trend in self-reported stress over the last seven years.
+The 2019 result (67.9% of respondents reporting experiencing stress sometimes, most of the time or always) is essentially equal to the 2018 result (67.6%), the lowest since the time-series began.
+Finally, in the 2018 New Zealand General Social Survey, nearly 90 percent (87.5%) of Canterbury respondents rated their sense of purpose highly (7 or more out of 10 on the ‘life worthwhile scale’), which is unchanged from the previous result and is similar to New Zealand overall.

 Key equity issues within subjective wellbeing